CiscoDevNet/intersight-powershell/docs/Initialize-IntersightKvmSession.md

 ```

 ### -KvmLaunchUrlPath
-One time URL that is used to launch the KVM console.
+One time URL that is used to launch the vKVM console.

 ```yaml
 Type: string